-Control drainage during construction in the vicinity of MSE walls.
-Direct run off away from MSE walls, aggregate and backfill.
-Contain and maintain aggregate and backfill and protect material from erosion.
+Control drainage during construction in the vicinity of precast gravity walls.
+Direct run off away from precast gravity walls, No. 57 stone and backfill.
+Contain and maintain stone and backfill and protect material from erosion.

-Excavate as necessary for MSE walls in accordance with the accepted submittals.
-If applicable and at the Contractor's option, use temporary shoring for wall construction instead of temporary slopes to construct MSE walls.
+Excavate as necessary for precast gravity walls in accordance with the accepted submittals.
+If applicable and at the Contractor's option, use temporary shoring for wall construction instead of temporary slopes to construct precast gravity walls.
 Define "temporary shoring for wall construction" as temporary shoring not shown in the plans or required by the Engineer including shoring for OSHA reasons or the Contractor's convenience.

-Unless required otherwise in the plans, install foundations located in the reinforced zone before placing aggregate or reinforcement.
 Notify the Engineer when foundation excavation is complete.
-Do not place leveling pad concrete, aggregate or reinforcement until excavation dimensions and foundation material are approved.
+Do not place concrete for footings until excavation depth and foundation material are approved.

-Construct cast-in-place concrete leveling pads at elevations and with dimensions shown in the accepted submittals and in accordance with Section 420 of the Standard Specifications.
-Cure leveling pads at least 24 hours before placing panels or SRW units.
+Construct cast-in-place concrete footings at elevations and with dimensions shown in the accepted submittals and in accordance with Section 420 of the Standard Specifications.

+Cure footings at least 24 hours before placing PRW units.

-Erect and support panels and stack SRW units with no negative batter (wall face leaning forward) so the final wall position is as shown in the accepted submittals.
-Place SRW units with a maximum vertical joint width of 3/8".
+Stack PRW units with no negative wall batter (wall face leaning forward) so the final wall position is as shown in the accepted submittals.
+Place PRW units with a maximum vertical joint width of 1/2".
+Stagger PRW units to create a running bond by centering units over joints in the row below as shown in the accepted submittals.
+Construct precast gravity walls with the following tolerances: